hmchen47/DataScience/Notes/p01-Bayesian.md

       + not really a Bayesian technique
       + no prior distributions for parameters
       + conclusion: reported in the traditional way
-    + as an approximate Bayesian analysis w/ exchangeability btw treatments and unifrom prior on unknown parameters
+    + as an approximate Bayesian analysis w/ exchangeability btw treatments and uniform prior on unknown parameters
   + _Sensitivity analysis_
     + finding: meta-analysis w/ uniform prior distributions, whether a pooled- or random-effects analysis $\implies$ a significant benefit from magnesium
     + dispute about the conflict btw the finding and the results of the ISIS-4 mega-trial
     + the robustness of the meta-analysis $\implies$ the choice of prior distribution
-    + using the credibility analysis to check whether the findings robust to a reasonable expression of prior skepticism concering large benefits
+    + using the credibility analysis to check whether the findings robust to a reasonable expression of prior skepticism concerning large benefits
     + the pooled analysis to find unconvincing the pooled analysis ($95\% = (0.52, 0.86)$) $\impliedby$ a skeptical prior w/ a lower 95% point at around 0.80
     + Fig. 15: Critical skeptical prior for the _pooled_ analysis, just sufficient to make posterior 95% interval include 1
-      + this degree of scepticism seems unreasonably severe, as it equivalent to having already observed 421 events – 210.5 on each treatment
+      + this degree of skepticism seems unreasonably severe, as it equivalent to having already observed 421 events – 210.5 on each treatment
       + the pooled likelihood and the 'critical' skeptical prior distribution $implies$ a posterior tail area of 0.025 above OR = 1
       + the prior $\sim N(0, 262/421)$: a trial w/ 421 events observed, exactly the same number in each arm
       + a particular extreme form of skepticism in that it essentially rules out all effects greater than around 20% on prior grounds
     + Fig. 16: Critical skeptical prior for _random-effects_ analysis, just sufficient to make posterior 95% interval include 1
-      + this degree of scepticism appears quite reasonable, corresponding to 58 events (29 in each arm) in a previous ‘imaginary trial’.
+      + this degree of skepticism appears quite reasonable, corresponding to 58 events (29 in each arm) in a previous ‘imaginary trial’.
       + random-effects analysis w/ $95\% CI = (0.38, 0.89)$
       + the lower end of the skeptical interval: 0.6
       + finding $OR < 0.6$ extremely surprising
       + a reasonably skeptical prior $\implies$ the meta-analysis unconvincing
-      + 'if one assumed that only moderate sized effects were possible, the apparent large effects observed in the meta-analysis of small trials w/ magnesium .. should perhapses have been tempered by this general judgement.
+      + 'if one assumed that only moderate sized effects were possible, the apparent large effects observed in the meta-analysis of small trials w/ magnesium .. should perhaps have been tempered by this general judgment.
 If a result appears too good to be true, it probably is.' - S. Yusuf, Meta-analysis of randomized trials: Looking back and looking again, Controlled Clinical Trials, 1997

     <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
       <a href="http://www.medicine.mcgill.ca/epidemiology/hanley/bios602/Bayes/an%20overview%20of%20the%20Bayesian%20approach.pdf" ismap target="_blank">